Shuttercam

 © Sanne Couprie

-During the test phase of this project, Marineterrein Amsterdam employees will have to manually rewind this camera once a week in order to be switched on.
-Let's see if they will actually do so.”
+During the test phase of this project, Marineterrein Amsterdam employees had to manually rewind this camera once a week in order to be switched on.”

 — Tom van Arman, Smart City, Civic Technologies, Urban Innovations, Architect